Charlie9009/CI_MS1_MYGYM/README.md

     * The text I wanted to pop out a bit more I gave the color white.

-    * The Logo, Nav bar, login button, all the anchor elements and the submit and reset button for the forms I gave hover functions to help the user to navigate easier.
+    * To help the user to navigate easier I gave hover functions to the Logo, Nav bar, login button, all the anchor elements and the submit and reset button for the forms.

     * The colors I gave for the different workouts in the Schedule was picked to make them pop out of the other content.
 A slightly darker tone was picked so it would be a contrast.